Feral Swine in Georgia

 Feral swine have become increasingly detrimental in Georgia, causing significant damage to agricultural crops and natural resources throughout the state.
 The economic impact of damage caused by feral swine in Georgia last year is estimated at $150 million.
 Feral swine are reported to live in all of Georgia’s 159 counties, likely only trailing the massive feral swine populations in Texas and Florida.
 Feral swine are one of the greatest invasive species challenges facing Georgia.

 GACD, in partnership with local conservation districts across Georgia and other agencies, is leading multiple efforts to address this growing problem and the detrimental impacts to Georgia's environmental and agricultural landscape.
-The efforts include 1) Outreach and Education, 2) the Feral Swine District Initiative, and 3) an Integrated Control Pilot Project.
+The efforts include Outreach and Education, and the Feral Swine District Initiative.

 Outreach and Education

 Please check back for upcoming workshops!
 Sign up for our newsletter to be notified of future dates!

 GACD has coordinated a group of agricultural and natural resource organizations in a partnership effort to bring Georgia’s top experts on feral swine together in a series of educational workshops for farmers and landowners across Georgia.

 Topics include disease issues, swine biology, economics, water quality issues, effective control techniques, transport issues, and regulations to be followed by a question and answer panel of experts.
 Each workshop also includes a feral swine trapping demonstration, led by USDA Wildlife Services.